jneb802/valheim_GPT_Localization/README.md

 ## Valheim GPT Localization Script

 This repository contains a Python script to generate localizations using GPT.
 The output is a folder of JSON files that are compatible with both Jotunn and Blaxxun-boop's LocalizationManager.
+The script uses the gpt-3.5-turbo-1106 GPT model.

+## Requirements and dependencies
+1. Python >=3.7.1
-This script requires a GPT api key.
+2. GPT api key

-GPT model used = gpt-3.5-turbo-1106
+3. openai library
+4. python-dotenv library

 ## How to Install and Run